abogoyavlensky/clojure-stack-lite/README.md

 ## Features

 - 🚀 SSR with HTMX & Hiccup for blazing-fast pages
-- 🎨 Zero-build JS using HTMX + AlpineJS
+- 🎨 Zero-build JS using HTMX + AlpineJS for dynamic frontend
 - 💅 Modern styling with TailwindCSS v4
 - 📦 Lightweight and Fast SQLite database
 - 🔄 Zero-downtime deployments via Kamal